josemicn11/josemicn11/README.md

 ## About me 👱​

-I'm a Software Development Engineer with a background in **Telecommunications Engineering**, currently working on software development, automation and DevOps environments.
+I'm a Software Development Engineer with a Bachelor's Degree in **Telecommunications Engineering**, currently working on software development, cibersecurity and DevOps environments.

 My main interests are **backend engineering, cybersecurity and artificial intelligence**, with a particular focus on building efficient and robust software systems and improving development workflows through automation.